Columbia River Walleye Fishing: How to Catch Walleye

 How to Catch Columbia River Walleye

-As the Weather and water begin to warm it’s a perfect time for a Columbia River Walleye Fishing Trip.
+As the weather and water begin to warm, it’s a perfect time for a Columbia River walleye fishing trip.
 Take me to a section of the Columbia I have never fished and I’m an excited angler.
-The Columbia River Has lots of river miles that have never seen a walleye, Angler.
-Its not only nice to get away from the crowds but exciting to figure out where these fish are as well as what they are going to bite in the current conditions.
+The Columbia River has lots of river miles that have never seen a walleye angler.
+It’s not only nice to get away from the crowds but exciting to figure out where these fish are as well as what they are going to bite in the current conditions.
 I have fished sections of the Columbia where I’ve never seen another fisherman and had some of my most successful days.
 Walleye can be one of the easiest fish to catch as well as one of the most finicky fish in the Columbia River!
+If you want to know how to catch walleye consistently, you must be willing to adapt.

 1. Locating Columbia River Walleye

-Walleye Are like any fish if you can’t find them you aren’t going to Catch them!
+Walleye are like any fish; if you cannot find them, you are not going to catch them!
 Your best tools are your eyes and your sonar.
-Here is what to look for.
+Here is what to look for when learning how to catch walleye in new territory.

-- Tributaries and I mean all of them hold Walleye.
-The Tributaries of the Columbia create current as well as cool water that hold Shrimp, Eels and baitfish.
-Where you find food, you will find fish!
-Especially in the spring and summer months.
+• Tributaries and I mean all of them hold Walleye.
+The Tributaries of the Columbia create current as well as cool water temperatures that hold shrimp, eels, and baitfish.
+This is especially true in the late spring and summer months.

-- Islands and underwater reefs appeal to walleye.
+• Islands and underwater reefs appeal to walleye.
 When hit with waves or fast running current they can provide good action.
-Target the deep-down river edges.
+Target the deep-down river edges for big fish.

-- Drops, Humps, sand bars and current seem are a favorite feeding spot for walleye.
-I Fish from 25 to 50 feet in the spring and 15 to 25 feet in the summer
+• Drops, humps, sand bars and current seem are a favorite feeding spot for walleye.
+I fish from 25 to 50 feet in the spring and shallower areas of 15 to 25 feet in the summer months.

-Months. - River mouths and the Backwaters of the Columbia with healthy vegetation will draw Perch and other baitfish in the summer months.
-These are great places to target Walleye.
+• River mouths and the backwaters of the Columbia with healthy vegetation will draw perch and other baitfish in the summer months.
+These are great places to target walleye.
+Knowing how to catch walleye often means finding where the big females go to rest after leaving their spawning areas.

 2. Columbia River Conditions- where to fish and when

-After You have found potential Fishing locations, decide when and how best to fish them.
-Always remembering that at any second a walleye can change when and what They will do!
+After you have found potential fishing locations, decide when and how to catch walleye most effectively.
+Remember that a walleye can change what they do at any second!

-- Dusk and dawn are the walleyes’ prime feeding times.
-Walleye see very well in low light conditions a lot of their prey cannot.
+• Dusk and dawn are the walleyes’ prime feeding times.
+Walleye see very well in low light conditions, but a lot of their prey cannot.
 You will often find them feeding shallow water along seams, points and islands in low light conditions.

-- Cloudy and overcast days can also be fantastic.
+• Cloudy days can also be fantastic for catching fish.
 They cause another low light situation that can really get the walleye feeding.
-It’s another situation where if you find the food you find the fish.
-Walleye love to ambush their prey on cloudy windy days.
+It’s another situation where if you find the food, you find the fish.
+Walleye love to ambush their prey on cloudy, windy days.

-- Walleye chop Days with just enough wind to break up the surface of the water and defuse the light.
+• A “walleye chop” is wind that breaks up the water’s surface and diffuses the light.
 This is a great time to fish shallow weed beds, shallow underwater islands and the sides of any structure the waves are smashing against.
-Or any other place the water may stir up and easy meal.
+Or any other place, the water may stir up an easy meal.

-- Sunny days with zero wind can be a challenge.
-Spend your time focusing on deep water or structure.
-Iven also had some epic fishing days fishing at the mouth of some of the Columbia River tributaries or any shaded are bait fish might hide.
+• Sunny days with zero wind can be a challenge.
+Spend your time focusing on deep open water or structure.
+Iven also had some epic fishing days, fishing at the mouth of some of the Columbia River tributaries or any shaded are bait fish might hide.

 These are my 3 favorite methods for Catching Columbia River Walleye.
 I almost always exclusively troll when I’m fishing new water or looking for Walleye.
 It is a great way for beginners or seasoned veterans to catch lots of Walleye.
 Once I have found big schools of walleye I will often jig.
 This is a method that takes a little more skill and is difficult in windy conditions.